anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 | --batchsize | batch size for processing variants per batch (default: 5m) |

 #
-Details of the tool can be found in [Annovar documentation page](http://annovar.openbioinformatics.org/en/latest/user-guide/gene/)

 #### -  Expression modellers
 1. StringTie

 StringTie is known for efficient and rapid assembly of RNA-Seq alignments into possible transcripts.
 It employs a novel network flow algorithm and an optional de novo assembly algorithm to assemble the alignments.
-The important parameters to look into are,
+The important parameters to look into are listed below.
+The other parameters for the tool can be found in [STRINGTIE Manual Page](http://ccb.jhu.edu/software/stringtie/index.shtml?t=manual)
 #

 |  Parameters | Description |